kenlee0305/footshopReleases/README.md

-# releasesFootshop-bot
-Automated bot written in Go, which mass enters raffles on releases.footshop.com

 # Footshop Releases Bot

 This is an automated script written in Go language which basically mass enters selected raffle on Footshop's Releases micro-site.